-The children must not be sent to pre-school with any infectious disease, including diarrhoea, vomiting, fever, chickenpox, measles, mumps, meningitis, hepatitis, head lice, scabies etc. The exclusion period for a child with sickness is 48 hours.
+The children must not be sent to pre-school with any infectious disease, including diarrhoea, vomiting, fever, chickenpox, measles, mumps, meningitis, hepatitis, head lice, scabies etc. The exclusion period for a child or adult with sickness is 48 hours.
 On other occasions the exclusion of a child will be at the discretion of the Supervisor in charge.

 If a child has a medical condition such as asthma, the medicine can only be administered by the Supervisor with written consent and instruction from the parent.

 A First Aid box is kept on the premises and any incidents are recorded in the accident book and then reported to parents.

 In the event of an accident requiring more than First Aid, and if the parents cannot be contacted, a member of staff will accompany a child to the surgery or to hospital until the parents or a relative arrives.